winterplexus/Sockets-Library-Kit/README.md

 library-sockets-kit
 ===================

-Library sockets kit based on C++ for implementing Windows-based TCP/IP socket application.
+Sockets library kit based on C++ for implementing Windows-based TCP/IP socket application.

 The kit includes the following components: